intel-lab-lkp/linux/Documentation/networking/nf_flowtable.rst

 The flowtable entry also stores the NAT configuration, so all packets are mangled according to the NAT policy that is specified from the classic IP forwarding path.
 The TTL is decremented before calling neigh_xmit().
+The flow also stores the priority of the packet that created it, so a priority set before ``flow add`` applies to the packets that the flowtable forwards.
 Fragmented traffic is passed up to follow the classic IP forwarding path given that the transport header is missing, in this case, flowtable lookups are not possible.
 TCP RST and FIN packets are also passed up to the classic IP forwarding path to